-You’ll find several TEFL job boards following a quick Google search.
-But, are these jobs vetted by the sites that let employers advertise there?
+When looking to teach English online, you’ll find several TEFL job boards following a quick Google search.
+But are these jobs vetted by the sites that let employers advertise there?
 Dave’s ESL Café has come under fire for allowing scams to be posted on the job board.

 Here’s some advice on avoiding scams, including online.